 How to Install Peel and Stick Vinyl on Plywood?

-Lay the first row using the shim spacers.
+Get started with laying the first row of vinyl floor planks.
 Then, once the first row is complete, slide the tongue of the first plank of the second row into the tiny groove of the first-row plank, and lay it down.
 The second and subsequent rows will lock the previous planks into position.
 This process allows your floor to lay evenly, albeit with just enough flexibility, to truly shine.

 What is the Best Transition to Install Between Carpet and Vinyl Flooring?